 Saturday's death of a 95-year-old nursing home resident who was shocked by a Taser and struck with bean bag rounds during a confrontation with police has been ruled a homicide by officials in the Cook County Medical Examiner's Office.

-An autopsy showed John Warna died of blunt force trauma to the abdomen from being hit with the bean bags.
+An autopsy showed John Wrana died of blunt force trauma to the abdomen from being hit with the bean bags.

-Officials at the Victory Centre of Park Forest, the south suburban home where Warna lived, said the man was displaying "unusually aggressive behavior" on Friday evening.
-When police arrived, they said Warna was threatening paramedics and staff with a cane and a metal shoehorn.
+Officials at the Victory Centre of Park Forest, the south suburban home where Wrana lived, said the man was displaying "unusually aggressive behavior" on Friday evening.
+When police arrived, they said Wrana was threatening paramedics and staff with a cane and a metal shoehorn.

 Police said they struck him with a Taser and bean bag rounds after he threatened officers with a 12-inch butcher knife.